samsalisbury/psyringe/README.md

 ### Advanced usage

-- **[Named instances]**: You can only have one constructor or fully realised object of a given [injection type] per syringe.
-However, [you can use named types] to differentiate objects.
+- **[Named instances]**: You can only have one constructor or value of a given [injection type] per syringe.
+However, [you can use named types] to differentiate values of the same underlying type.
 This has the side benefit of making code more readable.
-- **[Scopes]**: All objects in a syringe are singletons, and are created exactly once, if at all.
+- **[Scopes]**: All values in a syringe are singletons, and are created exactly once, if at all.
 However, you can [use multiple syringes] to create your own scopes easily, and use `Clone()` to avoid paying the small initialisation cost of the syringe itself more than once.

 [you can use named types]: #named-instances
 [use multiple syringes]: #scopes

 #### Named Instances

-Sometimes, you may need to inject more than one object of the same type.
+Sometimes, you may need to inject more than one value of the same type.
 For example, the following struct needs 2 strings, `Name` and `Desc`:

 ```go
 type Something struct { Name, Desc string }